 I am a Ph.D.
-Candidate in Political Science at the University of California, Merced.
+Candidate in Political Science at the University of California, Merced and a 2020/2021 Institute on Global Conflict and Cooperation Dissertation Fellow.
 My primary research interests are political violence, human rights, and institutional changes.
 Particularly, I focus on the effect of incentives and constraints created by government or non-government institutional changes on political violence and human rights conditions at both the international level and sub-national level.

-One of my recent working papers - "Monitoring via the Courts: Judicial Oversight and Police Violence in India" (with Courtenay R. Conrad), Revise and Resubmit at International Studies Quarterly - studies how court-ordered accountability institutions can decrease government repression in India.
+My recent peer-reviewed article - "Monitoring via the Courts: Judicial Oversight and Police Violence in India" (with Courtenay R. Conrad), 2020, International Studies Quarterly - studies how court-ordered accountability institutions can decrease government repression in India.